Application for Prohibition Granted for Generic Version of Concerta

 Apotex Inc. v.
 Astrazeneca Canada Inc., 2017 FCA 9

 In this case, the FCA considered an appeal and cross-appeal of a decision relating to omeprazole.
-The trial decision can be found here (2015 FC 322) and our summary is found here.
-It was modified here (2015 FC 671) and our summary is found here.
+The trial decision can be found here (2015 FC 322)..
+It was modified here (2015 FC 671).
 The Court dismissed the validity challenges and the cross-appeal.
 The appeal relating to limitation periods was allowed.
 The FCA considered validity allegations on appeal relating to sufficiency of disclosure, ambiguity, overbreadth and inutility.

 The FCA reviewed construction on a correctness standard, holding that the objective intention of the inventor is to be found within the four corners of the patent.
 The FCA also held that it is trite law that a court will consider the disclosure when construing the claims, as it may help to determine if a particular meaning was provided for an expression in the claim.
 However, the disclosure cannot be used to enlarge or contract the scope of the claim.